onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 The two genesis “blocks”/CIDs
 Genesis pair
 Genesis triplet

+Timestamp the stone tablet selfie as an NFT with a 5-10% royalty on each resale

 Unfortunately (or perhaps fortunately) hash chains cannot be self-referential and have loops